-If you believe your kid’s other parent is violating the child custody agreement, contact our Los Angeles family law attorneys at the Land Legal Group today by calling (310) 552-3500 to schedule a free consultation.
+If you believe your kid’s other parent is violating the child custody agreement, contact our Los Angeles family law attorneys at the Land Legal Group today by calling (310) 552-3500 to schedule a consultation.

 We will evaluate the facts of your case and form the evidentiary requirements necessary to establish contempt and seek the immediate enforcement or modification of your child custody agreement, so you can ensure your children’s safety and success remains the priority.